PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 ### Shaping

-Simple meshes  such as blocks can be deformed into geometrically complex shapes, for instance  by tapering  or oother relocation of the nodes.
+Simple meshes  such as blocks can be deformed into geometrically complex shapes, for instance  by tapering  or other relocation of the nodes.
 For instance, we can generate a block  and then bend it  into one quarter  of  an annulus as

 ```julia
 fens,fes = Q4block(rex-rin,pi/2,5,20);